Melvin E. Thompson: Family

 Melvin Ernest Thompson married Dora Anne Newton, from Millen, Georgia, in 1926, and had one child, Melvin E. Thompson Jr., Melvin E. Thompson Jr. married Mary Bathsheba Carter and they had four children, Marianne Thea, Tarkenton Newton, Carter Maria and Melvin E. the 3rd.
 Melvin Jr. had a fifth child with his second wife Laura Mitchell, Charles Thompson.

-Lieutenant Governor of Georgia
+Three governors controversy

 In 1946, Thompson ran for and won the newly-created office of Lieutenant Governor of Georgia.
 Following Thompson's election, Governor-elect Eugene Talmadge died on December 21, 1946, and the Georgia State Constitution was vague on who would be sworn in as governor, causing the three governors controversy.
 Thompson felt that as the Lieutenant Governor-elect, he should become the Governor.
+Arnall felt he should continue being governor even though he lost the election.
+Herman E. Talmadge (Eugene's son), and current senator at the time, tried to claim the office as well.
+He even arrived at the state capital with a gun tucked in his belt.
+He then had the locks changed to stop Arnall and Thompson from entering.

-But the state legislature, controlled by Talmadge supporters, invoked a clause in the constitution allowing the legislature to pick between the second- and third-place candidates.
-The people who finished second and third were two write-in candidates, Eugene Talmadge's son, Herman E. Talmadge and James V. Carmichael.
-The legislature elected Herman Talmadge as governor; he would hold that position temporarily.
+The state legislature, controlled by Talmadge supporters, invoked a clause in the constitution allowing the legislature to pick between the second- and third-place candidates.
+The people who finished second and third were two write-in candidates, Herman E. Talmadge and James V. Carmichael.
+The legislature elected Herman Talmadge as governor based on write-in votes he producted from his house that were later proven fraudulent which stripped him of his governorship.
+Arnall later renounced his claim to support Thompson on January 18, 1947.